a women pointing to text that says

 The short answer is YES, you can travel as an SLP-CF. The longer answer is that maybe it might be best to wait to travel.
 Let’s delve more into that here.

-What does it mean to be a travel SLP?
+What Does It Mean to be a Travel SLP?

-The expectation of travel SLPs is to be clinically independent
+The Expectation of Travel SLPs is to be Clinically Independent

 In travel therapy, things move quickly.
 Within a 1-3 week notice, you will pack up your stuff, find housing, move, unpack your stuff, learn to navigate in a new town, and start a new job.
 Repeat that cycle every 3-9 months and that’s the life of a travel SLP.
 Sounds busy, huh?